kwnetzwelt/piggytracker-frontend/README.md

 # Frontend for Piggi

+Frontend for piggytracker.
+See https://www.piggytracker.org for more information.

 This app was created using create-react-app and uses material-ui extensively.
 It requires a backend-service to connect to.

 This project helps to manage tracking your monthly expenses within your household.
 You can add an entry (something you purchased or a bill you received and payed).
 Each entry contains a date, value, category, remunerator (who paid for it) and a comment.
 Edit entries by tapping on them in the list.